Our Team

 Instructor

 Dylan focuses on boxing, grappling and defensive techniques.
-In addition to his work at KMA, he studies Jiu Jitsu and has trained with Olympian, Todd Williams.
+In addition to Kempo training at KMA, Dylan studies Jiu Jitsu and has trained with Olympian, Todd Williams.
 Having a well-rounded education in a variety of martial arts styles is one of the tenets of Ed Parker’s system of Kempo, and Dylan sets that example.

-Dylan isn’t satisfied with being a fantastic instructor and an exemplary martial artist—his training won’t be complete until he has become a bona fide force of nature.
+Dylan is a fantastic instructor and an exemplary martial artist who we are all certain won’t stop training until they have become a bona fide force of nature!

 Instructor

 Sensei Charlee is devoted to a lifetime of studying Kempo, among other arts.
 But aside from the impressive skills she demonstrates in the dojo, Charlee has quite an impressive personal life as well.
+She is working hard in her academic career and she’s too humble to brag, so we’ll do it for her.
 Charlee has involved herself in many extra-curricular activities including Cross-Country, competing in Track & Field events, Theater, and the Writing Club.
-She’s too humble to brag, so we’ll do it for her— Charlee is working hard in her academic career to be accepted into Stanford.
-Charlee is an inspiration at KMA Fitness Center to students and staff alike— not only to push yourself physically, but to always grow in knowledge as well.
+She is an inspiration at KMA Fitness Center to students and staff alike— not only to push yourself physically, but to always grow in knowledge as well.